0xC9C3/coder_hetzner_template/README.md

 - upload my .zshrc and .p10k.zsh files
 - upload my gitconfig

-This could also be automated but since it happens, so rarely I didn't bother.
+This could also be automated but since it happens rarely I didn't bother.

+## If you want to use this template

+I recommend to fork it and apply your own changes.

+For automated updates inside a coder take a look at .github/workflows/deploy.yml